Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

 \subsection{Characterizing the dilute to semi-dilute transition}

-To systematically control the solvent viscosity, we mixed PB and the light mineral oil at varying weight ratios, as summarized in Fig.~\ref{fig:lineariy plot}~(a) and Table~\ref{tab:solvent viscosity}.
-We observed that the solvent viscosity, $\eta_\text{s}$, follows an exponential dependence on $\phi_{\text{PB}}$, the weight fraction between the light mineral oil and PB,
+To systematically control the solvent viscosity, we mixed PB and the light mineral oil at varying weight ratios, as summarized in Fig.~\ref{fig:lineariy plot}(a) and Table~\ref{tab:solvent viscosity}.
+We observed that the solvent viscosity, $\eta_\text{s}$, follows an exponential dependence on $\phi_{\text{PB}}$, the weight fraction of PB in the PB and light mineral oil mixture,

 Using this empirical formula, solutions with a desired solvent viscosity could be prepared.